swiftlang/vscode-swift/CONTRIBUTING.md

 ### Testing

 Where possible any new feature should have tests that go along with it, to ensure it works and will continue to work in the future.
 When a PR is submitted one of the prequisites for it to be merged is that all tests pass.
 You can run tests locally using either of the following methods
-- From VSCode, by selection "Extension Tests" in the Run and Debug activity.
+- From VSCode, by selecting "Extension Tests" in the Run and Debug activity.
 - Using `npm run test` from the command line (when VS Code is not running, or you'll get an error)

 ## Legal